AlterWL/Battery_SOC_Estimation/README.md

 ![Improvement](./imgs/ImprovedSim.jpg)
 <p align="center">Improved Structure</p>

-- A Matlab script named "main.m", which runs the Matlab function in "EKF_UKF_Thev.m", were created for simulation.
-It simulates discharge process of lithium-ion battery under the BBDST(Beijing Bus Dynamic Street Test) working condition and constant current working condition with observation noise, and uses EKF/UKF method to estimate SOC of the battery.
+- MATLAB scripts simulate discharge process of lithium-ion battery under the BBDST(Beijing Bus Dynamic Street Test) working condition and constant current working condition with observation noise, and uses EKF/UKF method to estimate SOC of the battery.

 ```matlab
 function main(Work_modes, SOC_est_init)
 ```

-- The same name function in "main.m" requires two arguments, Work_mode: Mode of working condition 1-BBDST, 2-constant current, SOC_est_init: The initial value of estimated SOC, it's set to 1 by default.
+- The main function requires two arguments, Work_mode: Mode of working condition 1-BBDST, 2-constant current, SOC_est_init: The initial value of estimated SOC, it's set to 1 by default.
 If you give just on argument, it will be given to Work_mode.
-run the script in command window like `main()`or`main(1)`or`main(1,1)`, the result curves will appear as follows.
+type in command window like `main()`or`main(1)`or`main(1,1)`, the result curves will appear as follows.

 ![States estimation curve](./imgs/SimResult.jpg)
-<p align="center">Script Result</p>
+<p align="center">Result Curves</p>